opengisch/talks/qfield/README.md

 - Use the layer layouts configured in QGIS. *If you have some, the option is there - otherwise not.*
 - Select the features to consider it in the Atlas print to PDF

-### Freehand drawing
-If your device works with a stylus pen, you can use it for the freehand digitizing.
 ```
 18.5 Min
 ```